 Spoony: I'm not a big fan of Ocarina of Time by any stretch, but I can still tell you that that game had a much better lockon system, ranged aiming and melee combat, as well as more polished physics and a much more intuitive control scheme than Dark Souls does.
 And given that OOT came out thirteen years before this game did, that should tell you something!

 Spoony: An element which was also present in early JRPGs like Phantasy Star 1 and Final Fantasy II, and people instantly write those games off as "bad" for it.
-So why does it get a free pass here? ...Oh, right, because we live in the age of "Cheevos", where slogging through tons of grinding and tedious trial-and-error just to progress a little bit is now a "bragging right" and not the mark of someone who is extremely bored and has nothing better to do with their time.
+So why does it get a free pass here? ...Oh, right, because we live in the age of "Cheevos", where slogging through tons of grinding and tedious trial-and-error just to progress a little bit and earn a few brownie points with forum-trolling scum is now a "bragging right" and not the mark of someone who is extremely bored and has nothing better to do with their time.
 It honestly wouldn't surprise me if game companies came up with the achievement system as a cheap excuse to pad out games with dozens of junk missions and busywork, as well as leave in tons of asinine and outdated design elements and call them "features for hardcore gamers".
 Again, if I wanted to spend hours upon hours doing something mindless and unrewarding, I'd work a second job; at least then I'd get something more useful for the effort than flipping an arbitrary flag on my "gamer card" that nobody but me ever looks at anyways.

-Further compounding this problem is the game's online multiplayer functionality, in which anonymous players can either ally with you to defeat a boss, or (far more likely) simply pop into your game uninvited when they're 60-70 levels above you and kill you in one hit for cheap lulz, thereby causing you to lose all of your progress yet again through no fault of your own.
+Further compounding this problem is the game's online multiplayer functionality, in which anonymous players can either ally with you to defeat a boss, or (far more likely) pop into your game uninvited when they're 60-70 levels above you and kill you in one hit for cheap lulz, thereby causing you to lose all of your progress yet again through no fault of your own.
 Moreso because the game's terrible netcode ensures that they constantly land backstabs on you even while you're facing directly toward them on your screen.
 And unless I missed an option somewhere, there is no way to disable this feature short of pulling your system's LAN connection.
 Which, if you're playing on the XBox 360 and have a digital copy of the game, also prevents you from playing the game at all.
 Truly wonderful.

 Throughout the whole experience, you're accompanied by a dreary, washed-out landscape of gray bricks, decayed gray and brown buildings, a cloudy gray sky, a flat gray landscape, and plenty of pitch black caves and sewers.
 This game is about as appealing to look at as goose shit...